JinAoTian/obsidian_dynamic_background/README.md

     This is a sinicized and extended version base on the existing plug-in.

-    For more  detailed instructions and tips, please contact [original author]([GitHub - samuelsong70/obsidian-dynamic-background: Adding dynamic background effects to the Obsidian editor](https://github.com/samuelsong70/obsidian-dynamic-background)).
+    For more  detailed instructions and tips, please contact [original author](https://github.com/samuelsong70/obsidian-dynamic-background).

 ## 使用